0rsted/Aduro-Stove-Card/README.md

 ### Maintenance
 - **Pellets Refilled**: Press after refilling pellets to reset the consumption counter
 - **Stove Cleaned**: Press after cleaning to reset the refill counter
-- **Auto Resume**: Enable to automatically resume pellet operation after wood mode
+- **Auto Resume**: Enable to automatically resume pellet operation after wood mode if the stove is in heat level mode
-- **Auto Shutdown**: Enable to automatically shut down when pellet level is low
+- **Auto Shutdown**: Enable to automatically shut down when pellet level is below you preset in the integration

 ## Customization